Ocean-Creek-Apparel/OC-Screen-Manager/README.md

 This software was designed for Ocean Creek Apparel.

-This software allows the user to easily interface with an SQL database by using the Tkinter python library.
-The software is intended to keep track of apparel printing press screens and their locations within the Ocean Creek warehouse.
+This Python program is a GUI interface (Tkinter) for a SQLite database that represents apparel printing screens and their locations in storage.

-More information can be found within the user manual in the documentation folder.
+Installation instructions, usage tips, and technical support can be found in the "User Guide for Screen Manager" pdf.